Gentle Spirit: Acclaim

 Gentle Spirit was met with generally favorable reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 76, based on 15 reviews.

 Concluding the review for AllMusic, Thom Jurek claimed that "Despite its massive length, Gentle Spirit lives up to its title; it's an easy, breezy, endearing listen with plenty of seductive earworms to draw the listener down a sonic rabbit hole and into another world temporarily."
 In the review for The Guardian, Caroline Sullivan claimed that "Gentle Spirit engagingly takes up where the Graham Nashes and Joni Mitchells left off, with only the odd splash of electronics proving it was made this decade."
-Concluding the review for NME, Rebecca Schiller stated that "As California dreamin' goes, this is almost as good as heading for the hills, reaching for a hand-tooled native American bong and calling yourself Moon Unit."
+Concluding the review for NME, Rebecca Schiller stated that "As California Dreamin' goes, this is almost as good as heading for the hills, reaching for a hand-tooled native American bong and calling yourself Moon Unit."

 Uncut leads off its review by introducing Wilson as "the new king of Laurel Canyon".
 Throughout the course of his review, Uncuts James Mulvey states that, "Gentle Spirit illustrates a more prosaic act of creation, in which fastidious study is transformed into compelling new music."
 Mojo acknowledges Wilson's craftmanship throughout by saying, "The pursuit of authenticity and eye for detail stretches to Wilson's production techniques" as the album was recorded to analog tape.
 Kathleen Johnson of Vintage Guitar described the album as a "a hippie-soul drenched 80 minutes of folk-psych-rock goodness".

-The album received high marks in the 2011 End of Year polls as well, including earning #4 in Mojo, #16 in Uncut, #28 in The Guardian.
+The album received high marks in the 2011 End of Year polls as well, including earning No. 4 in Mojo, No. 16 in Uncut, No. 28 in The Guardian.